meghanasrividya/Eng_130_Cloud_Computing_With_AWS/Mongodb_on_AWS.md

 - Flexible data transfer
 - A systematic way of work
 - Durability, Availability, and Scalability
+- In addition to the storage features it has a very developer friendly environment , we can access the data programmatically.

 #### What are the use cases of S3?
 - Data Archiving
 - Large Data Storage and Analytics
 - Backup and recovery